Ahead of them all,

 Babs adjusted her eyeglasses and looked like a concerned goat.
 “But how else can we prove his alibi?”

-Jonathan squirmed in his seat.
+I squirmed in my seat.
 “I don’t know exactly.
 I don’t suppose Bigalow would put me in any real danger.
 But there is a real murderer out there after all, and he can’t be too far behind in knowing about Bigalow’s arrest.”

 “It’s risky business for sure.
 You’ll need to be very brave.”
-She leaned toward him.
+She leaned toward me.
 “You do want to prove the spell works, right?”

 “If I have the balls.
 What if I fuck up?”

 “Again.
 Just take the head off.
-According to the Key of Solomon, Tuesday evening at seven is your next opportunity for Belgrade.
+According to the Key of Solomon, Tuesday morning at 4:00 A.M. is your next opportunity for Paris.
 You can sleep in my spare room.
 If you won’t do it, you might as well kiss your future with Bigalow goodbye.”

-Jonathan tapped his fingers on his temple multiple times.
-Perhaps this would promote blood to his brain and stimulate some courage.
-“I guess not many people experience a chance to swap bodies.
+I thumped my fingers on my temple multiple times.
+Perhaps this would promote blood to my brain and stimulate some courage.
+“I guess not many people get a chance to swap bodies.
 And it’s for Bigalow.”
-He had to admit the opportunity to find out if magic was real was tantalizing.
-Not many people had a chance to do that.
-His heart raced.
-He grimaced and made his hands into fists.
+I had to admit the opportunity to find out if magic was real was tantalizing.
+My heart raced.
+I grimaced and fisted my hands.
 “Alright, I’ll do it.”